dpawlows/linux-lab/ansible/README.md

   ```

   We see the schema as defined in `inventory.ini`.
 2 hosts that are part of the lab pool; one dedicated to web services and the other to the db.

+## Tasks
+The core of the ansible playbook are the plays, which run a set of tasks.
+Each task uses an ansible module to run a python code via ssh.
+Information on each module can be found with

+`ansible-doc modulename`

+### A note on security updates

+Non-critical upgrades to packages are typically handled during scheduled maintenance periods following a testing in staging first.
+Security patches, on the otherhand, should be applied as soon as possible.
+For this reason, it is common to install unattended-upgrades for these.